Loved Flock, Do Not Be Afraid to Give It Away

 Don't Fear: Trust God, Not Human Resources

-This whole chapter of Luke (ch.
-12) is strewn with words from Jesus about not being afraid.
+This whole chapter of Luke (chapter 12) is strewn with words from Jesus about not being afraid.
 And in every case the contentment and peace and fearlessness and courage that he wants us to have is not owing to the human resources at our disposal (like money or ability or possessions or intellect or looks or status or connections).
 In every case the peace and courage and fearlessness is owing to the fact that God will be there for us even when human resources are small or fail entirely.

 Those Who Kill the Body